 Botanical Name: Pinus Succinefera Fossil, the Baltic peninsula in Kaliningrad.

 The scent of amber essential oil is deep, rich, and resinous, with a smoky, earthy character balanced by soft, sweet or balsamic undertones.
 It exudes warmth and sensuality, making it a treasured base note in fine perfumery.
 Emotionally, amber oil is grounding and soothing, offering a profound sense of stability and timelessness.
-Spiritually, it symbolizes warmth, protection, and ancient wisdom, connecting the user with ancestral energies and the grounding force of the earth.
+Spiritually, it symbolises warmth, protection, and ancient wisdom, connecting the user with ancestral energies and the grounding force of the earth.
 Often associated with the root chakra, it promotes feelings of security and strength.

 Amber Essential Oil